-When raised bumps or spots appear on your new baby’s previously perfect skin, it can cause concern – not least as allergies such as CMPA become more common.
+When raised bumps or spots appear on your new baby’s previously perfect skin, it can cause concern – especially so as cow’s milk protein allergy (and others) become more common.
 But does your infant have baby acne, baby milk spots, or milk rash – and what’s the difference between them?
 This post will be looking at milk spots vs CMPA rash, milk allergy vs baby acne, milia vs milk allergy, and everything in between, plus reflux vs milk allergy babies.

 When your tiny infant presents with any kind of blemish, it can be worrying.
-This guide should help you to identify whether your baby is presenting with CMPA, milk spots, or baby acne.
+This guide should help you to identify whether your baby is presenting with milk spots, an allergy rash, or baby acne.

-What’s the Difference Between Baby Acne, Milk Spots, or Milk Rash?
+What’s the Difference Between Baby Acne, Milk Spots, and Milk Rash?

 One is thought to be hormonal, one a response to the environment outside of the womb, and one an allergy reaction.
 But which is which, and how serious are they?
 This post will help you identify and distinguish between these three infant skin complaints.

 What are milk spots on babies?
 Firstly, if you’re researching milk spots vs milia, they are the same thing.
 Milia are tiny white bumps that appear on the face, typically on the nose, chin, and cheeks, although they can also develop on the chest, arms, and legs.
 Sometimes they can appear in and around the baby’s mouth and oral milia are known as Epstein pearls.

 Milia often mistakenly referred to as baby acne or milk rash, which are not the same, however it’s worth noting that they may occur together.

 What do milk spots look like?
 Milia have a distinctive appearance and are often called baby milk spots because of their appearance – they resemble a spray of milk on the face – however, they’re not linked to either breastfeeding or formula.